 - Those that reported being overweight or obese with three or more chronic health conditions racked up over 42 sick days per year resulting in lost productivity of $81 Billion.

-In another recent poll conducted by the Kaiser Family Foundation and the American Hospital Association’s Health Research and Educational trust reveals the average cost of a family policy jumped 9% to $17,322 in 2015.
-Employees are currently paying 28% of the total cost of premiums in 2018.
-Healthcare costs in the U.S. are expected to rise by 6.5% in 2017 according to Mercer Consulting.
+In another recent poll conducted by the Kaiser Family Foundation and the American Hospital Association’s Health Research and Educational trust reveals the average cost of a family policy jumped 5% to $19,616 in 2018.
+Employees are currently paying $5,547 of the total cost of premiums in 2018.
+Healthcare costs in the U.S. are expected to rise by 7.8% in 2019 according to Mercer Consulting.
 Employee contributions for healthcare costs have tripled since 2001.
 With wages stagnant, healthcare costs are increasing as a percentage of income and employers are expected to continue to shift costs to employees in an effort to force employees to use the healthcare system more efficiently.

 So what can you do about rising healthcare costs?